kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

    - Each rising edge triggers a **subset** of the regular channel sequence (rather than all channels at once).

 2. **Regular Channel Groups**
-   - The figure’s example shows the regular channels broken into sub‐groups:
+   - The figure's example shows the regular channels broken into sub-groups:
      1. First trigger: converts **CH0** and then **CH3**.
      2. Second trigger: converts **CH4** and then **CH2**.
      3. Third trigger: converts **CH1**.
      4. Fourth trigger: again CH0 and CH3, and so on (the diagram shows "…" indicating it continues in that pattern).

 3. **Regular EOCFLG**
-   - The corresponding **EOCFLG** (End‐of‐Conversion flag) for the regular group pulses once each sub‐group finishes.
+   - The corresponding **EOCFLG** (End-of-Conversion flag) for the regular group pulses once each sub-group finishes.
    - Thus, each trigger causes a *discontinuous chunk* of the channel sequence to run, and EOCFLG goes high after that chunk completes.

 #### Injection Trigger (Bottom Half)
 1. **Injection Trigger Pulses**
    - The lower waveform labeled **Injection trigger** also has distinct pulses over time.
-   - Each pulse starts conversions on an *injection* sub‐group of channels.
+   - Each pulse starts conversions on an *injection* sub-group of channels.

 2. **Injection Channel Groups**
    - In this example, the injection channels are similarly split: